UniversalDependencies/docs/_lzh/index.md

 ## Tokenization and Word Segmentation

-* There is no spaces or punctuations between words or sentences.
+* There are neither spaces nor punctuations between words or sentences.

 ## Morphology